 This is revenue from ads on my YouTube channel as well as a little bit of Adsense on my website.

 I am an affiliate for certain products that I recommend or mention here.
 I get a commission if a sale is made through one of my affiliate links.
-This article contains affiliate links!
+The links below are affiliate links!

 |Cloud storage (Dropbox)||$30|

 |Video storage (Vimeo)||$30|

 |Monthly Amazon payment for selling on Amazon FBA||$40|

 |MerchantWords (Amazon FBA tool)||$9|